Jordan-Demske/P1-jmdemske/README.md

 This is the first of a multi-part project in which I will build a 2D physics-based action game along the lines of Angry Birds.
 This iteration will focus on the core physics-based gameplay.
 Future parts will build upon this to improve player experience.

 ### Controls:
-- Left and Right arrow keys control launch angle
+- UP arrow/w and Down arrow/s keys control launch angle
-- Spacebar launches main character.
+- Spacebar fires main character.

 ## Project Report
-(Project report goes here)

-Reflection:
+Reflection: This project was very fun to work on.
+I enjoyed getting my hands on some of the engine systems I was unfarmiliar with.
+That being said, I need to work on my time management.
+This project, and I'm assuming future projects take quite a bit of time to complete.
+Time that I did not account for.
+I would have liked to put more time in to this project, and will most likely do so later, maybe using a save point if applicable.

 Self Evaluation: